Teaching

 in presence.

-The exam review will take place on Monday, 20th of October 2025, in room S103/126 with the following schedule (broken down by the first letter of the surname):
+The exam review will take place on Friday, 17th of April 2026, in room S103/312 with the following schedule (broken down by the first letter of the surname):

 1. Einführung in die VWL